XGRIDS Pro Guide™ / Module 1: Getting Started

 Tap Activate When Prompted

-LCC Studio is the processing software for PortalCam data.
-It produces 3D Gaussian Splat models for visualization, walkthroughs, and spatial reference.
+PortalCam data is processed in LCC Studio, which produces 3D Gaussian Splat models for visualization, walkthroughs, and spatial reference.
 It does not produce point clouds.
 If your project requires measured point cloud deliverables, the PortalCam and LCC Studio are not the right tools for that scope.
-Use the K1 or L2 Pro with LixelStudio instead.
+Use the L2 Pro or K2 with LixelStudio instead.

 Your First Scan

-The PortalCam initialization procedure is the same fundamental sequence as the K1 and L2 Pro: place on a stable surface, wait through the static period, then begin moving.
+The PortalCam initialization procedure is the same fundamental sequence as the L2 Pro and K2: place on a stable surface, wait through the static period, then begin moving.

 Choosing a Practice Environment